Klinefelter Syndrome (KS)

 • More obedient or more ready to follow directions

 In the teenage years, boys with KS may feel their differences more strongly.
-As a result, these teen boys are at higher risk of depression, substance abuse, and behavioral disorders.
+As a result, these teen boys are at higher risk of depression, substance use, and behavioral disorders.
 Some teens might withdraw, feel sad, or act out their frustration and anger.

-As adults, most men with KS have lives similar to those of men without KS.
+Most men with KS have lives similar to those of men without KS.
 They successfully complete high school, college, and other levels of education.
 They have successful and meaningful careers and professions.
 They have friends and families.

 Contrary to research findings published several decades ago, males with KS are no more likely to have serious psychiatric disorders or to get into trouble with the law.10